Frequently Asked Questions (FAQ)

 However, families of children and youth with intellectual/developmental disabilities are strongly encouraged to join their local RFSPC.
 The RFSPCs represent families of both children and adults.

-12. I am a person with a developmental disability.
-Can I join in the Family Advisory Council and/or the Regional Family Support Planning Councils?
+9. I am a person with a developmental disability.
+Can I join in the Regional Family Support Planning Councils?

 Your voice is important too.
 Individuals and families work together, but we do sometimes have different advocacy goals.
-Therefore, your voice will be best heard and expressed through a Self-Advocacy Advisory group.
+Your voice may be best heard and expressed through a self-advocate group.

-Also, consider joining in People First New Jersey, the advocacy group created by and for people with developmental disabilities supported by the New Jersey Council on Developmental Disabilities (NJCDD).
-For more information, please contact the NJCDD’s People First Coordinator, Frank Latham, frank.latham@njcdd.org.
+Consider joining in People First New Jersey, the advocacy group created by and for people with developmental disabilities supported by the New Jersey Council on Developmental Disabilities (NJCDD).
+For more information, please contact Frank Latham, Frank.Latham@njcdd.org, 609-292-3453.